rootacc3ss/random-notes/godstack.md

 Before adding anything from next purchases or anything outside of the primary stack, see how this one works for you.

-Piracetam may be a good addition to bromantane, or low dose noopept
+Piracetam may be a good addition to bromantane, or low dose noopept.

-Forgot to buy Glycine.
-This Amazon et al. shipment(s) should include everything from the main stack minus glycine (which sucks but I don't want to drink a massive amount of that anyways right now) and TB4.
+~~Forgot to buy Glycine.
+This Amazon et al. shipment(s) should include everything from the main stack minus glycine (which sucks but I don't want to drink a massive amount of that anyways right now) and TB4.~~
+Went back and got some.

+Latest shipments include everything minus L-theanine, L-DOPA and the stuff I already have.
+I will list out everything once it all arrives on Saturday.